Lab-Accident/cs121-project/README.md

-When starting MySQL, make sure you do --local-infile=1 to allow for data loading.

-We recommend using the generated data we have provided. data-gen.py occasionally generates small errors (i.e., uncommon duplicates) that are qwick manual fixes.

 # Data Sources

 Our book data is sourced from [this Goodreads Kaggle dataset](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks).
 A semi-cleaned form of this dataset with some fields removed is `uncleaned_books.csv`, which we use in `data-gen.py` to generate the `.csv`s we load in `load-data.sql`.

-We recommend using the generated data we have provided instead of generating new data with the script. `data-gen.py` occasionally generates small errors (i.e., infrequent duplicates).
+We recommend running the app as-is using the generated data we have provided instead of generating new data with the script. `data-gen.py` occasionally generates small errors (i.e., infrequent duplicates).
 These are quick to manually fix, but there's no reason to do that given working files.

 # Database Set-Up